The River is Calling You: 8 Great Small Towns Await

 Escape the city life and find out what our small towns have to offer.
 Set along the shores of rivers and bays, our towns might be small, but each one has much to offer and there are eight to choose from.
 Culinary day dreamers, adventure enthusiasts, and laid back vacationers will all find something to love.
 Here is a quick look at the River Realm’s eight small towns for your next coastal getaway.

 A weekend in Kilmarnock can be three things: romantic, rhythmic and delicious.
-Start by checking into the Kilmarnock Inn, a cozy at home base.
+Start by checking into the Kilmarnock Inn (featured below), a cozy at home base.
 Kick off your mornings with a walk.
 Enjoy coffee, pastries and quiche at Carried Away Cuisine.
 Mosey around and visit the town’s boutiques and antique shops–you’re guaranteed to find gems you’ll love.

 Afternoons are made for relaxing wine tasting at Good Luck Cellars or Specials Wine Seller where you can match your tasting with their amazing charcuterie board.
 Refuel at foodie spots like Chao Phraya Thai and Sushi and Car Wash Cafe before you take on one of Kilmarnock’s regular events like Music on the Half Shell Stage, featuring regular, regional live music.
-Even during the fall and winter, family friendly events abound including the family friendly Kandy for Kids at Halloween and the epic Lighted Christmas Parade.
+Even during the fall and winter, family friendly events abound.
 On the way out of town, bring some Kilmarnock home with you.
 Swing by Northern Neck Popcorn for a bag of small batch gourmet popcorn.

 Irvington is all about laid back luxury.
 We love that there is always something happening including regular Farmer’s Markets (Irvington, Kilmarnock, Deltaville), Taste of Spring, the Thanksgiving Turkey Trot, and Taste by the Bay.

-Rest your head at Hope & Glory Inn, a historic boutique hotel, or The Tides Inn, a waterfront resort.
+Rest your head at Hope & Glory Inn, a historic boutique hotel, or The Tides Inn (featured above), a waterfront resort.
 You can enjoy our famous fresh seafood at both dwellings–each has restaurants on site fueled by knowledgeable culinary staff.
 You can also get your foodie fix at the newly opened Dredge, offering up a Caribbean twist on our coastal seafood, or The Office, a renovated dentist office.
-As you head out of town, grab a coffee and breakfast at The Local, our neighborhood coffee spot.
+As you head out of town, grab a coffee and breakfast at The Local (featured below), our neighborhood coffee spot.